Updated March 19, 2026

 Image source: Young Folks Agency

-Young Folks Agency highlighted its unique selling proposition in its bio by mentioning that it specializes in brands that “do good.”
+Young Folks Agency highlighted its unique selling proposition in its bio, noting that it specializes in brands that “do good.”
 It also mentions that it’s a B Corp and Climate Active, both of which require special certifications.
 Want to know the best part?
-This B2B business also makes the most of its bio link and hints visitors at where they can sign up for more information.
+This B2B business also makes the most of its bio link and provides hints to visitors on how to sign up for more information.

-With data analytics, B2B brands can then understand whether Instagram bio is one of the leading channels for lead generation.
+With data analytics, B2B brands can determine whether their Instagram bio is a leading channel for lead generation.

 In addition to adding a CTA to your bio, action buttons are an excellent way to gather more leads.
 Having action buttons in your bio simplifies the customer experience and encourages your audience to take action as soon as they land on your profile.
 Instagram currently allows only one action button, so choose wisely.